medic/cht-conf/README.md

 ac4,Secret_1,district_admin,+123456789,p_hc4,health_center_1

 ```
-Generating a new users.csv with the person and place set to the uuids for the above person and place
+This will generate the `users.csv` file in the working directory which is used by the `create-users` action.
+The contact and place fields should be resolved to the actual UUIDs.

 ```
 p_hc1"username","password","roles","contact","phone","place"